aboryslawski/fuzzy/README.md

 # DISCLAIMER

+All libraries used for this project can be found in `requirements.txt`.

 This code is using the [simpful](https://github.com/aresio/simpful) library and is largely based on one of the examples which can be found on library creators' github.